Drain Tile: What Is It and Do I Need It?

 french-drain-installation

-The most cost-effective way to install a drain tile system is in the early phase of home construction – before backfilling the foundation.
+The most cost-effective way to install a French drain tile system is in the early phase of home construction – before backfilling the foundation.
 But installing a drain tile system around an existing building is possible but costlier since it requires extensive excavation around the entire perimeter of the home.

 This is why it is important when buying a new home to check if it has a drain tile system in place.
 For homeowners who may be wondering if they should install a drain tile system in their property, here are some of the factors to consider: